SnowyMouse/invader/CONTRIBUTING.md

 - Put HEK specific struct definitions in the relevant `hek` directory to avoid confusion with Invader struct definitions.
-- Header files must use C standards-compliant header guards (**not** `#pragma once`)
+- Header files must use C standards-compliant header guards (**not** `#pragma once` as these *can* have issues in limited cases)
 - Header guard constants must resemble the path of the file relative to the source tree to avoid collisions
     - Guard constant must begin with with `INVADER__`
     - Use all-uppercase characters
-    - Use two underscores to separate directories relative to src, not including the src folder itself
+    - Use two underscores to separate directories relative to src or include, not including the aforementioned src or include folders
     - Use one underscore for dots
     - Here is an example header guard (from `invader/map/tag.hpp`):
         ```cpp